 In order to understand why a double glazed window might crack, it’s worth considering how double glazing is constructed.
 Two sheets of glass are placed either side of a vacuum – or a layer of inert gas like argon – through which heat has difficulty moving.
 This creates a barrier which helps to contain (or repel) heat, and thereby keep your home at a stable temperature – and your energy costs down.

 A double-glazed window is a sealed unit, which means that the pressure within it is constant, in contrast with the air pressure on the other side of the glass.
 This means that the glass will be under constant, very mild pressure.
 You might notice the glass of a double-glazed window slightly deform inwards, depending on the pressure outside.
 In most circumstances, the glass will be strong enough to withstand this pressure.
-But in some cases, it won’t – and stress cracks in the window can appear.
+But, in some cases, it won’t and stress cracks can appear – leaving you with double glazed windows cracked on the inside.

 It’s revealing that the peak time for double glazing breakages is during winter.
 This is a time of year that we experience colder outdoor temperatures – and we try to compensate for this indoors by using central heating.
 This creates a big difference in temperature on either side of the glass.

-What factors increase the risk of a double-glazed window breaking?
+What factors increase the risk of cracked double-glazed windows?

 Square (or even round) windows are at the lowest risk of suffering a break.
 Why might this be?
 The answer lies in flexibility.
 Shorter panes of glass have less opportunity to flex than larger panes.
 A tall, narrow window, then, will be at the greatest risk of cracking.